Sulla: Social War

-First consulship
+First consulship, 88 BC

 Sulla's election to the consulship, successful likely due to his military success in 89 BC, was not uncontested.
 Gaius Julius Caesar Strabo, merely an ex-aedile and one of Sulla's long-time enemies, had contested the top magistracy.
 Beyond personal enmity, Caesar Strabo may also have stood for office because it was evident that Rome's relations with the Pontic king, Mithridates VI Eupator, were deteriorating and that the consuls of 88 would be assigned an extremely lucrative and glorious command against Pontus.
+Pompey Strabo may have coveted a second consulship for similar reasons.
+The question as to whom to send against Mithridates would be one of the sources of the following domestic crisis.

-Shortly after Sulla's election, probably in the last weeks of the year, Sulla married his daughter to one of his colleague Pompeius Rufus' sons.
-He also divorced his then-wife Cloelia and married Metella, widow of the recently-deceased Marcus Aemilius Scaurus.
+Shortly after Sulla's election, probably in the last weeks of the year, Sulla married his daughter to one of his colleague Pompeius Rufus's sons.
+He also divorced his then-wife Cloelia and married Metella, widow of the recently deceased Marcus Aemilius Scaurus.
 These marriages helped build political alliances with the influential Caecilii Metelli and the Pompeys.
+He was also assigned by the senate, probably with the support of his consular colleague, Quintus Pompeius Rufus, the Mithridatic command.

 Sulpicius

-Sulla started his consulship by passing two laws.